tshepang/blog/content/recent-movies-2008-10-12.md

 creature extravaganza only last seen in the *Star Wars* series.
 Its central concept is similar to that of *The Mummy 3* (awakening an ancient and near-indestructible army) and I wonder if the writers were aware.
-Luckily the material received better treament in this *Hellboy 2*.
+Luckily the material received better treatment in this *Hellboy 2*.
 And it's also amazing that you can get such amazing martial arts choreography in Yuen Woo Ping's absence.
 Oh, and I couldn't help but notice that the walking fish is modeled after that talkative robot in